History of Earth

-The earliest undisputed evidence of life on Earth dates at least from 3.5 billion years ago, during the Eoarchean Era, after a geological crust started to solidify following the earlier molten Hadean Eon.
+The earliest undisputed evidence of life on Earth dates at least from 3.5 billion years ago, during the Eoarchean Era, after a geological crust started to solidify following the earlier molten Hadean eon.
 There are microbial mat fossils such as stromatolites found in 3.48 billion-year-old sandstone discovered in Western Australia.
 Other early physical evidence of a biogenic substance is graphite in 3.7 billion-year-old metasedimentary rocks discovered in southwestern Greenland as well as "remains of biotic life" found in 4.1 billion-year-old rocks in Western Australia.
 According to one of the researchers, "If life arose relatively quickly on Earth … then it could be common in the universe."

 Photosynthetic organisms appeared between 3.2 and 2.4 billion years ago and began enriching the atmosphere with oxygen.
 Life remained mostly small and microscopic until about 580 million years ago, when complex multicellular life arose, developed over time, and culminated in the Cambrian Explosion about 538.8 million years ago.
 This sudden diversification of life forms produced most of the major phyla known today, and divided the Proterozoic Eon from the Cambrian Period of the Paleozoic Era.
 It is estimated that 99 percent of all species that ever lived on Earth, over five billion, have gone extinct.
 Estimates on the number of Earth's current species range from 10 million to 14 million, of which about 1.2 million are documented, but over 86 percent have not been described.
-However, it was recently claimed that 1 trillion species currently live on Earth, with only one-thousandth of one percent described.

-The Earth's crust has constantly changed since its formation, as has life since its first appearance.
+Earth's crust has constantly changed since its formation, as has life since its first appearance.
 Species continue to evolve, taking on new forms, splitting into daughter species, or going extinct in the face of ever-changing physical environments.
-The process of plate tectonics continues to shape the Earth's continents and oceans and the life they harbor.
+The process of plate tectonics continues to shape Earth's continents and oceans and the life they harbor.